jaimemendozadev/readio-v2/README.md

 Go to `http://localhost:3000` in your favorite browser to view the website.

 Remember, you can always stop the server from running by typing `Control + z` in the terminal window you used to start the app.

+## Future +Plus Features
+- Give Users the ability to add songs to an already created playlist.
+- Enable scrolling of entire playlist on the back of playlist card.
+- Create responsive design for mobile.
+- Add Facebook Social Authentication.

 ## Created By